Katharine, Duchess of Kent

-The Duchess of Kent converted to Roman Catholicism in 1994; she was the first member of the royal family to convert publicly since the passing of the Act of Settlement 1701.
-The Duchess is strongly associated with the world of music and has performed as a member of several choirs.
+Katharine converted to Catholicism in 1994, becoming one of the few members of the royal family to convert since the passing of the Act of Settlement 1701.
+For over three decades, she was a familiar presence at Wimbledon, where she presented the Ladies' Singles Trophy and became known for her warmth and compassion.
+A lifelong supporter of music, she performed with several choirs and held honorary roles in musical organisations.
+In later years, she taught music at a primary school in Kingston upon Hull, where she was known simply as "Mrs Kent", and in 2004 co-founded the charity Future Talent to support musically gifted children from disadvantaged backgrounds.

-In 2022 she became the oldest living member of the British royal family following the death of Queen Elizabeth II.
+Following the death of Queen Elizabeth II on 8 September 2022, Katharine became the oldest living member of the British royal family, until her own death.
+Her funeral marked the first royal Catholic funeral in the United Kingdom in modern history.

 Early life and education

-Katharine Lucy Mary Worsley was born at Hovingham Hall, Yorkshire, the fourth child and only daughter of Sir William Worsley, 4th Baronet, Lord-lieutenant of North Riding, and his wife Joyce Morgan Brunner (1895–1979).
-Her mother was the daughter of Sir John Brunner, 2nd Baronet, and granddaughter of Sir John Brunner, 1st Baronet, the founder of Brunner Mond, which later became ICI (Imperial Chemical Industries).
-She is a descendant of Oliver Cromwell.
-Worsley was christened at All Saints' Church, Hovingham, on 2 April 1933.
+Katharine Lucy Mary Worsley was born on 22 February 1933 at Hovingham Hall, Yorkshire, the fourth child and only daughter of Sir William Worsley, 4th Baronet (1890−1973), Lord-lieutenant of North Riding, and his wife Joyce Morgan Brunner (1895–1979).
+Her mother was the only daughter of Sir John Brunner, 2nd Baronet, and granddaughter of Sir John Brunner, 1st Baronet, co-founder of Brunner Mond—one of the four companies that merged in 1926 to form Imperial Chemical Industries.
+She was a descendant of Oliver Cromwell through his youngest daughter Frances, Lady Russel.
+Worsley was baptised at All Saints' Church, Hovingham, on 2 April 1933.
 Her godparents were her maternal uncle Sir Felix Brunner, 3rd Baronet, Major Sir Digby Lawson, 2nd Baronet, her paternal aunt Lady Colegate, and Margaret D'Arcy Fife of Nunnington Hall.

-Worsley received no formal education until she was 10.
+Worsley received no formal education until she was ten.
 She was educated at Queen Margaret's School, York, and at Runton Hill School in North Norfolk.
-At school she was introduced to music, and was taught to play the piano, organ and violin, which she still plays today.
-In her final year at Runton Hill, she was formally elected music secretary; in this role, she organized school recitals in Norwich.
+While in the sixth form there, she took science lessons at Gresham's School.
+At school, she was introduced to music, and was taught to play the piano, organ and violin.
+In her final year at Runton Hill, she was formally elected music secretary; in this role, she organised school recitals in Norwich.
 She left school with a pass in oral French and a "very good" in English literature.

-The Duchess has stated her admiration for the late cellist Jacqueline du Pré in the documentary Who is Jacqueline du Pré? by Christopher Nupen.
-She later worked for some time in a children's home in York and worked at a nursery school in London.
-She failed to gain admission to the Royal Academy of Music, but followed her brothers to Oxford – where they were at the University – to study at Miss Hubler's Finishing School, 22 Merton Street, devoting much of her time to music.
-She was one of only eight pupils there and was instructed by three different teachers: The principal, Miss Hubler, taught French literature, painting, and history; a French woman taught cookery; and a Viennese lady taught music.
+Worsley worked for some time in a children's home in York and at a nursery school in London.
+She failed to gain admission to the Royal Academy of Music, but followed her brothers to Oxford – where they were at the university – to study at Miss Hubler's Finishing School, 22 Merton Street, devoting much of her time to music.
+She was one of only eight pupils there and was instructed by three different teachers: The principal, a Miss Hubler, taught French literature, painting, and history; a French woman taught cookery; and a Viennese woman taught music.